wmurphyrd/wmurphyrd/README.md

 Where | What | When
 --- | --- | ---
-[Immers Space](https://web.immers.space) | I'm a Syndic, an equal partner with all the other workers.
+[Immers Space](https://web.immers.space) | I'm a Syndic, an equal partner with all the other worker-owners.
 We do contract WebXR work and use the proceeds to fund our [open-source federated social network for immersive worlds](https://github.com/immers-space/immers) | 2021-present
 [Frame](https://learn.framevr.io) | Contractor working on a little bit of everything, 3D interactivity and VR support in BabylonJS, 2D user interface in Vue, identity and access management in NodeJS, and social features | 2021-present
 Lumere | Built a custom data visualization framework and microservice using JavaScript, Python, and Vega to enable the data science team to deliver interactive data visualization products to users in the healthcare sector  | 2019-2021
 3Data | Built a custom 3D / WebXR data visualization engine using A-frame, three.js, and D3 that implemented Leland Wilkinson's Grammar of Graphics theoretical framework.
 Helped build an A-Frame WebRTC app for realtime collaboration around the data visualizations  | 2018-2019